-Visiting student status will normally be granted for one Fall/Winter or Spring/Summer period only.
+Visiting student status will normally be granted for one Fall/Winter or Spring/ Summer period only.
 Because the Faculty of Physical Education and Recreation is a limited enrolment Faculty, priority in admission is given to applicants to degree programs.

-15.13 Faculty of Rehabilitation Medicine
+15.14 Faculty of Rehabilitation Medicine

-Because of severe space limits and the present shortage of clinical placement centres, admission into all programs is on a quota system: 74 students in Occupational Therapy and 72 in Physical Therapy.
+Because of severe space limits and the present shortage of clinical placement centres, admission into all programs is on a quota system: 74 students in Occupational Therapy.